prakashjayy/prakashjayy/README.md

 ### About me 🕴️
 I would like to call myself a `Data Scientist & Engineer`.
 I expertise in **Machine learning** and **Deep learning**.
 I use `Python` for writing code and always try to make myself 1% better at it.
 I extensively document my work and like to look at the code I have written on `GitHub` (only).

-I expertise in `Computer vision` and solved different problems using Retail, satellite, medical & document images.
+I expertise in `Computer vision` and solved different problems in Retail, satellite, medical & document domain.
 Also have keen interest in time series forecasting and recommendation systems.

 ### 𝚆𝚑𝚊𝚝 𝙸'𝚖 𝚞𝚙 𝚝𝚘 🔨
 Lately I am in love with Bayesian stats and poking my head around it.
 U can expect some of my understandings and work to get published in the form of blogs soon 🤞